Brexit negotiators eye Monday breakthrough, Northern Irish party ups the ante

 By withdrawing its support, the DUP could make it difficult for May to pass legislation through parliament, including the budget which will be voted on later this month.

-In May’s own Conservative party, some euroskeptic lawmakers want to vote against her approach to exiting the EU as it would not bring a sharp enough break from the bloc in their view.
+In May’s own Conservative party, some eurosceptic lawmakers want to vote against her approach to exiting the EU as it would not bring a sharp enough break from the bloc in their view.

 The parliamentary arithmetic is difficult for May who commands a majority of only 13 lawmakers including the DUP.
 She needs to keep either her own party onside or attract votes from the main opposition Labour Party.